Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/1-set-up-an-environment.md

 This module assumes you have basic familiarity with such office productivity tools as [Microsoft Word](https://www.office.com/?auth=2), Microsoft Excel, and a PDF viewer.
 An abundance of on-line help is available to start you with these, or to help you "brush up" on your existing knowledge.

-This module also assume you are acquainted with the Python programming language, and know the basics of how to prepare and launch Python progr ams.
+This module also assume you are acquainted with the Python programming language, and know the basics of how to prepare and launch Python programs.
 [TODO:  refs]

 ## Arrange for Python 3.6